gufranmirza/redact-api-golang/README.md

 ```
 git clone https://github.com/gufranmirza/redact-api-golang
 ```

-go to `src`  folder
+Go to the `src`  folder
 ```
 cd redact-api-golang/src
 ```

-Run the service
+Execute the following command to run the serverice locally
 ```
 make run
 ```

-Building the service
+Execute the following command for building the service
 ```
 make build
 ```